-Justice Funders engages in a range of thought leadership activities that help the philanthropic community to become more active, coordinated, and accountable partner in efforts to grow and advance movements for justice.
-We convene and encourage relationships among funders, as well as strengthen relationships and communication between the philanthropic community and community-based organizations.
+Justice Funders engages in a range of thought leadership activities that help the philanthropic community to become a more active, coordinated and accountable partner in efforts to grow and advance movements for justice.
+Through research, publications and blogs we seek to inspire philanthropy to imagine new practices that redistribute wealth, democratize power and shift economic control to communities.

 In April 2018, Justice Funders launched Liberate Philanthropy – a four month long blog series with stories contributed from some of our most forward thinking, transformational allies about how they are facilitating a Just Transition for philanthropy.
 What their stories reveal is that changes are already taking place, and it’s up to each of us to decide whether to uphold the status quo or dismantle it.
 We hope this series inspires you to re-imagine and practice a new kind of philanthropy that redistributes wealth, democratizes power and shifts economic control to communities.View blog series

 We recognize that making a Just Transition toward a new vision of philanthropy requires that we first understand the laws and practices that have led the modern field of philanthropy to perpetuate the systemic inequalities it was established to combat.
 To do so, Justice Funders has compiled a brief outline and analysis of historical events, Stifled Generosity: How Philanthropy has Fueled the Accumulation and Privatization of Wealth.
 We’d love to hear your thoughts and reflections about how we can learn from these events to usher in a new era for our field.View page

 In 2017, Justice Funders curated a blog series on “Breaking Bad Philanthropic Habits” as a way to reflect and identify actions any – or at least many – of us can take.
 We begin with a focus on individual change because anyone can incorporate values-aligned practices, no matter their positional power.
 We have a chance now to set new practices that will better serve the movements we hope to support.Read the Blog Series